guitarvydas/programmingsimplicity-observations-sampler/manuscript/triples1.md

 ## Data Structures

-Data structures are just optimizations of triples.
+Data structures are just optimizations of triples

 Data structures at compile-time are

 * 1950's notions of how to optimize for CPU usage
-* Design Intent (more human-readable, but hard to automatically optimize).
+* Design Intent (more human-readable, but hard to automatically optimize)

 ## Curried Functions